SAP-samples/kyma-runtime-samples/principal-prop-on-premise/README.md

 4. Update the mock sales data in [on-prem-backend/sales.json](on-prem-backend/sales.json) to provide your `{logged-in-user-email}`.

-5. Run the app locally.
+5. Run the application locally.

    ```shell script
    # go to the nodejs project